 No worries.
 We’ve done the hard work for you.

-You KNOW that fiberglass is better than wood or steel.
+You KNOW that Fiberglass Exterior Doors are better than wood or steel.

 No doubt about it:

 So, how do you know WHICH fiberglass door is best?

 We consider the Jeld-wen Aurora series our premium line of doors.